thywolf/OctoPrint-Webhooks/webhooks.md

 processing issue, then the @snapshot parameter's key will be deleted and removed from the request.
 So, it is recommended that you make the image parameter optional on your server.

-NOTE: If you use the @snapshot parameter, the data will automatically be encoding using multipart/form-data and will override your settings and headers to match.
+OUTDATED NOTE: If you use the @snapshot parameter, the data will automatically be encoding using multipart/form-data and will override your settings and headers to match.
+UPDATED NOTE: If you use the @snapshot parameter, and encoding is set to JSON, nothing will get attached.

 NOTE: In some cases the data might not be available.
 For instance @meta.statistics.lastPrintTime might not exist.
 If this happens, the @param will be replaced with an empty string.